AnirudhFtw/Sea-level-predictor/README.md

 - `scipy.stats`

 ## How to Run
-> 🔧 Make sure you have Python installed, along with the required libraries.
+> 🔧 Make sure Python is installed along with the required libraries.

-1. Install dependencies:
+1. Install required libraries:
    ```bash
    pip install pandas matplotlib scipy